shivamAs/Team-5__E-Commerce_Website/README.md

-# Team-2-Online-Banking-System
+# Team-5__E-Commerce_Website

 ## About
-V.A.S.P is an Angular web application which is made on Angular using Spring Boot and Oracle as databse.
+ELEF is an Angular web application which is made on Angular using Spring Boot and Oracle as databse.
-- Admins can add new employees, approve the requests and make significant changes.
+- Admins can add new products, approve the requests and make significant changes.
-- Employees can add new customers, approve the requests and make significant changes.
+- Customers can register, login and use the website services with this application.
-- Customers can register, login and use the banking services with this application.
+- Visitor can see the products.

 ## Frameworks/Tools used